glencornell/ada-object-framework/README.md

 # Ada Object Framework

-This project is intended to provide an object framework, much like Qt for c++.
+This project is intended to provide an object framework, much like the QtCore library for C++.
 This is not a Qt binding for Ada.
-Rather, it is a way to extend the Ada language in the following ways:
+Rather, it is a pure Ada implementation that incorporates the following concepts:

 * Signals and Slots
 * Properties